gomorpheus/morpheus-docs/release_notes/current.rst

 - SCVMM: Fix for |morpheus| defaulting to the same target Host when Host is not specified during provisioning.
 - Security Groups: Fix for duplicate AWS Security groups being displayed in |morpheus|
 - Security: Fix for potential server side injection vulnerability
-- Tasks:  Fix for Result type not working for task type "Local Shell Script"
 - Tasks: Fix for Chef Tasks -> Chef Run execution
+- Tasks: Fix for some Results not working for Local Shell Script tasks
+- Tasks: Fix for Local Shell Script tasks permissions issue (3.6.3-2)
 - Tasks: Fix for SSH task auth when using Keys
 - Tenant:  Fix for reconfiguring Openstack Instance in subtenant not applying new flavor
 - Tenant: Fix for deleting Tenants with existing custom Environments